Mantix/perfect-content-wordpress-plugin/README.md

-# Perfect Content WordPress Plugin
+# Perfect Content Connector WordPress Plugin

 A WordPress plugin developed by Mantix BV that integrates with Perfect Content to automatically publish AI-generated content to your WordPress site.